symphoniacloud/codepipeline-chatbot/README.md

 You'll need to deploy this once per CodePipeline you wish to receive notitications for.

+If you want to integrate Chatbot with CodeBuild instead then please see the [CodeBuild version of this component](https://github.com/symphoniacloud/codebuild-chatbot).

 ## Usage

 ### Deploying using CloudFormation